Felly Bull

 • Creating the burst of steam at the beginning of baking gives the baguettes their crisp, golden crust.
 Be very careful not to splash yourself or any glass elements in your oven.
 You may omit the steam if desired.

 • Baguettes develop more flavour if you chill the dough overnight in the fridge.
 After the dough has risen in step 2, gently fold dough over itself to deflate it, cover the bowl with cling film and store in the fridge.
 The next day, proceed with step 3 as directed in the recipe.
-The baguettes may need 10-20 minutes longer to rise in step 4 before baking.
+The baguettes may need 10 to 20 minutes longer to rise in step 4 before baking.

 You might also like to try: